 The National Curriculum is a framework used to ensure that teaching and learning is balanced and consistent in key stage 1 and key stage 2.
 It seeks to build on the foundation provided by the areas of learning in the Early Learning Goals.
 In Early Years and key stage 1, phonics skills are developed through daily lessons, following the 'Read Write Inc.' programme.
 Books are banded according to reading ability; the main reading scheme in Early Years and key stage 1 is the Oxford Reading Scheme, supplemented by other schemes such as Collins Big Cats.

 The National Curriculum sets out the subjects taught as well as the knowledge, skills and understanding required in each subject.
 It also provides standards or attainment targets in each subject and these are used by teachers to help measure your child's progress and plan the next steps in their learning.
 In accordance with the law, the school curriculum meets all the requirements of the National Curriculum, plus the requirements for Religious Education set out by the local authority.

-Computing is taught as a discrete subject and is also used to support teaching and learning across the curriculum.
+- Computing: Computing is taught as a discrete subject and is also used to support teaching and learning across the curriculum.

-The requirements for Religious Education are laid down in a locally-agreed syllabus.
+- Religious Education: The requirements for Religious Education are laid down in a locally-agreed syllabus.

 - Art and Design

 - Foreign Languages: The school currently provides weekly German lessons to pupils in Key Stage 2.

 - Personal Development, incorporating Relationships and Health Education